newcleo-dev-team/lbh15/docs/source/readme_full.rst

 The *lbh15* package gives the possibility to instantiate a liquid metal object by simply knowing the value of one of its properties (see :class:`.Lead`, :class:`.Bismuth` and :class:`.LBE` classes documentation for the full list).
 This is accomplished by finding the root of the correlation function matching the target property value.
-Such function, which constitutes a physical correlation, must be injective in the range considered for the root.
+Such function, which constitutes a physical property correlation, must be injective in the range considered for the root.
 Note that this is a necessary, but not jointly sufficient condition to find a root for the function.